My Computers, Smartphones, …, past and present

 Since mid-2017 I have a new 13-inch MacBook Pro.

 In 2012 I bought an iPad in the Apple store in Caesars Palace, Las Vegas.
 I still remember it costing the same price in $ as it cost in £ in the UK.
 I also remember not being that convinced with the iPad concept, but the discount was too good to miss.
-I’ve used that iPad almost everyday since.
-They are fantastic machines for email, Web, Facebook, LinkedIn, Skype, Whatsap, etc.
+I bought a new iPad in 2017 and I’ve used it almost everyday since then.
+They are fantastic machines for email, Web, Skype, WhatsApp, etc. (also Facebook, LinkedIn, etc, but I've stopped using them in 2018).

 I bought my first mobile phone in 2001.
 It was a Nokia 3310, and I still remember leaving it in a taxi in Barcelona.